top of page

 General Volunteers

-Transportation needs: If you have the ability to provide transportation for large cargo, such as a truck or a van, and would like to help, please contact us at info@streetpaws.org.
-We often need help with transport for TNR, food deliveries, foster pick-ups, storage pick-ups and deliveries, donation collection, shelter pick-ups.
+Transportation needs: If you have the ability to provide transportation for large cargo, such as a truck or a van, and would like to help, please contact us.
+We often need help with transport for TNR, transporting pets to vet appointments, food deliveries, foster pick-ups, storage pick-ups, deliveries, donation collection and shelter pick-ups.

 Marketing and Social Media Manager (Volunteer)